Backbase/backbase-openapi-tools/README.md

 ## 0.14.6
 * *Maven Plugin*
   * Added `boat:ship` mojo to automagically zip specs found in `src/main/resources` and attach it to the project reactor so `mvn install` or `mvn deploy` will also include a zip archive of the project with with `api` classifier
-  * Changed `boat:bundle` to use the `includes` parameter to an array of patterns to allow recursive patters to discover OpenAPIs
+  * Changed `boat:bundle`  `includes` parameter to an array of patterns to allow recursive patters to discover OpenAPIs

 ## 0.14.5